-We will review and share your feedback with our schools and DCPS leadership and look forward to exploring many of your suggestions.
+We will thoughtfully review and share your feedback with our schools and DCPS central office leadership.

 Together, we can make DCPS a school district that provides a world-class education for all students.

-The Chancellor kicks off the formal budget development process, addressing how the budget will support the DCPS priorities and how it reflects feedback from the community, principals, and LSATs.
+The Interim Chancellor kicks off the formal budget development process and provides additional in-person and online opportunities for feedback from families, communities, principals, and LSATs.